-SEED 2999 Entry to the Education Profession 0 hours credit Graded "Satisfactory" or "Unsatisfactory."
-A required non-cred lit course for all teacher education candidates pursuing a VSU recommendation for initial ce rtification; must be success-fully completed prior to admission to teacher education.
-Car ndidates are required to establish an electronic portfolio and provide evidence that all teach er education admission requirements have been satisfactorily met.
-If an "Unsatisfactory" gra ade is earned, the course must be repeated until a "Satisfactory" grade is received.
-SEED 3000 Issues and Trends In Secondary Education 3-0-3 Prerequisites: SEED 2999 and admission to Teacher Education .
-An advanced study of contemporary practices and problems in grades 7-12, with an empt nasis placed on philosophy, multicuturalism, reflective practices, and management of time, Successful completion of a 40-hour middle school field experience i s required.
-SEED 3100 Approaches To Learning For Secondary English Educa ition 3-0-3 Prerequisite: PSYC 3110.
-A study of research that focuses on how v students learn English.
-SEED 3110 Classroom Laboratory I - English 1-0-1 Participation in a secondary classroom in collaboration with a second dary teacher and university faculty.
-SEED 3200 Approaches To Learning For Secondary Mathematics Prerequisite: PSYC 3110.
-A study of research that focuses on ho ow students learn mathematics.
-SEED 3210 Classroom Laboratory I - Mathematics 1-0-1 Participation in a secondary classroom in collaboration with a second dary teacher and university faculty.
-SEED 3310 Classroom Laboratory I - Science 1-0-1 Participation in a secondary classroom in collaboration with a second dary teacher and university faculty.
-SEED 3410 Classroom Laboratory I - Social Studies 1-0-1 Participation in a secondary classroom in collaboration with a second dary teacher and university faculty.
-SEED 4010 Intergrating Technology in Secondary Education 0-2-1 Prerequisites: ACED 2400 and either FLED 3500 or SEED 3000 2999.
-Focus on advancing a learner's systematic, progressive mig tered, technology-empowered class.
-The central theme is intergrat ing technology into the curriculum.
-SEED 4100 Curriculum and Methods For Teaching Secondary Eng Prerequisites: SEED 2999, PSYC 3110, and SEED 3000.
-Sy education courses.
-Students are required to develop inquiry-based, p opmentally appropriate, interdisciplinary curriculum and activities tha and authentic assessment strategies.
-The course also includes the stu ture as part of the secondary curriculum.
-Successful completion of of a 40-hour secondary school field experience is required.
+SEED 2999 Entry to the Education Profession

+Graded "Satisfactory" or "Unsatisfactory."
+A required non-credit course for all teacher education candidates pursuing a VSU recommendation for initial certification; must be success-fully completed prior to admission to teacher education.
+Candidates are required to establish an electronic portfolio and provide evidence that all teacher education admission requirements have been satisfactorily met.
+If an "Unsatisfactory" grade is earned, the course must be repeated until a "Satisfactory" grade is received.

+SEED 3000 Issues and Trends In Secondary Education 3-0-3 Prerequisites: SEED 2999.
+This a check-point course, and check-point requirements must be met.
+An advanced study of contemporary practices and problems in grades 6-12, with an emphasis placed on philosophy, multicuturalism, reflective practices, and management of time, resources, and students.
+Successful completion of a 40-hour middle school field experience is required.

+SEED 4010 Integrating Technology in Secondary Education 0-2-1 Prerequisites: ACED 2400 and either FLED 3500 or SEED 3000; FLED 2999 or SEED 2999.
+Focus on advancing a learner's systematic, progressive migration to a student-centered, technology-empowered class.
+The central theme is integration to a student-echcurriculum.
+SEED 4100 Curriculum and Methods For Teaching Secondary English 3-0-3

-- SEED 4200 Curriculum and Methods For Teaching Secondary Mathematics 3-0-3 Prerequisites: SEED 2999, PSYC 3110, and SEED 3000.
+Prerequisites: SEED 2999, PSYC 3110, and SEED 3000.
 Synthesis of all previous education courses.
 Students are required to develop inquiry-based, problem-centered, developmentally appropriate, interdisciplinary curriculum and activities that incorporate technology and authentic assessment strategies.
-The course allso includes examination and evaluation of the National Council of Teachers of Mathematics Standards.
-Successful completion of a 40hour secondary school field experience is required. - SEED 4300 Curriculum and Methods For Teaching Secondary Science 3-0-3 Prerequisites: SEED 2999, PSYC 3110, and SEED 3000.
+The course also includes the study of adolescent literature as part of the secondary curriculum.
+Successful completion of a 40-hour secondary school field experience is required.

+SEED 4200 Curriculum and Methods For Teaching Secondary Mathematics 3-0-3 Prerequisites: SEED 2999, PSYC 3110, and SEED 3000.
 Synthesis of all previous education courses.
 Students are required to develop inquiry-based, problem-centered, developmentally appropriate, interdisciplinary curriculum and activities that incorporate technology and authentic assessment strategies.
-Successful completion of a 40-hour secondary school field experience is required. - SEED 4400 Curriculum And Methods For Teaching Secondary Social Studies 3-0-3 Prerequisites: SEED 2999, PSYC 3110, and SEED 3000.
+The course also includes examination and evaluation of the National Council of Teachers of Mathematics Standards.
+Successful completion of a 40-hour secondary school field experience is required.

+Prerequisites: SEED 2999, PSYC 3110, and SEED 3000.
 Synthesis of all previous education courses.
 Students are required to develop inquiry-based, problem-centered, developmentally appropriate, interdisciplinary curriculum and activities that incorporate technology and authentic assessment strategies.
-Successful completion of a 40-hour secondary school field experience is required. - SEED 4620 Linking Classrooms with Careers 0-2-1 Prerequisites: SEED 2999, SEED 3000, and senior standing.
-Successful completion of an 80-hour field experience that emphasizes educational applications and connections between businesses/industries and schools. - SEED 4790 Student Teaching 10 hours credit Prerequisites: SEED 2999, completion of all coursework, and a 2.5 Grade Point Average.
-Co-requisite: SEED 4800.
-SEED 4800 Professional Practices Seminar 2-0-2 - Prerequisite: SEED 2999.
-Co-requisite: SEED 4790. - SEED 4900 Special Topics in Secondary Education
+Successful completion of a 40-hour secondary school field experience is required.
+SEED 4400 Curriculum And Methods For Teaching Secondary Social Studies 3-0-3 Prerequisites: SEED 2999, PSYC 3110, and SEED 3000.
+Synthesis of all previous education courses.
+Students are required to develop inquiry-based, problem-centered, developmentally appropriate, interdisciplinary curriculum and activities that incorporate technology and authentic assessment strategies.
+Successful completion of a 40-hour secondary school